slatedocs/slate/source/includes/_payouts.md

 Note: as the name implies, a one-time token can be used only once.
 If it was successfully processed then further requests with the same token signature will be rejected.

+### Testing ###
+By default in our [sandbox environment](https://api.sandbox.transferwise.tech) strong customer authentication is disabled.
+You can enable it for your account on the [public keys management page](https://api.sandbox.transferwise.tech/public-keys).

 ### TEST and LIVE environments